 We may earn a commission from affiliate links ()

 Palm Springs is known for golf, its beautiful natural scenery, warm weather, and mid-century modern architecture and style.
 The desert resort is 100 miles east of Los Angeles, and as long as you avoid LA rush hour, it takes about two hours to drive between the two cities.

 The revitalized downtown Palm Springs area offers a range of shopping, both trendy modern brands and locally owned boutiques, as well as a bunch of new hotels and a huge range of dining options.
-The city is also home to some interesting museums and cultural attractions.
+The city is also home to some interesting museums and cultural tourist attractions.
 This is an easy place to fill your days and evenings.